 Patients who qualify for weight-loss surgery (also known as bariatric surgery) have various options, including gastric sleeve surgery.
 The gastric sleeve procedure reduces the size and shape of the stomach which helps you to lose weight by limiting the amount of food you can eat at a given time.

-About 85 percent of the stomach, including the upper portion which produces a hunger stimulating hormone called ghrelin, is removed so that your stomach takes on the shape of a tube or sleeve.
+About 85% of the stomach, including the upper portion which produces a hunger-stimulating hormone called ghrelin, is removed so that your stomach takes on the shape of a tube or sleeve.

 The average patient usually loses 50 to 60 percent of excess weight in the first 18 months of surgery.
-Of course diet and exercise impact the amount weight loss success.
+Of course, diet and exercise impact the amount of weight loss success.